Approach To Diagnosis

 Ongoing Personal Support

 The best diagnosis is only valuable if acted upon in an effective way.
-Being able to do this is part of the reason Harley Street Maxillofacial exists.
+Being able to offer skin cancer treatment is part of the reason our Harley Street clinic exists.

-Our clinic was formed to provide full support under one roof, for all cancers affecting the head, neck, or face.
-For diagnosis, treatment, individual care and plastic surgery when needed, our staff are here for you.
+This was formed to provide full support under one roof, for all cancers affecting the head, neck, or face.
+For diagnosis, treatment, individual care and plastic surgery where this is required.